Information current as of June 30, 2021.

 - Maine DOR, Notice to Maine Income Taxpayers; January 26, 2021.

-- As a result of teleworking due to the COVID-19 pandemic, Maine Revenue Services (MRS) announced that for sales occurring in 2021, MRS won’t consider the presence of one or more employees in Maine who commenced working remotely from Maine during the state of emergency and due to the COVID-19 pandemic to constitute substantial physical presence in Maine for sales and use tax registration and collection duty purposes.
+- As a result of teleworking due to the COVID-19 pandemic, MRS announced that for sales occurring in 2021, MRS won’t consider the presence of one or more employees in Maine who commenced working remotely from Maine during the state of emergency and due to the COVID-19 pandemic to constitute substantial physical presence in Maine for sales and use tax registration and collection duty purposes.
 This particular tax relief had been provided for sales occurring in 2020.

 - Maine Tax Alert No. 3, February 1, 2021.